bcgov/rockychat/docs/user-requirements.md

 ## Second Steps:
 - consider how to continuously/iteratively train the model when information updated from the sources
-- include existing Rocketchat channel chat history as part of knowledge base:
+- include existing RocketChat channel chat history as part of knowledge base:
     - use platform services channels only
         - #devops-how-to
         - #devops-alerts